AnaBondiguel/My-Portfolio/README.md

 ![Sitemap](Sitemap.png)

 ### Screenshots
+## A picture of portfolio homepage for computer screen
 ![Portfolio homepage for computer](homepage.png)
+## A picture of portfolio homepage for Iphone screen
 ![Portfolio homepage for iphone](homepageiphone.png)
+## A picture of blog page for computer screen
 ![Blogs for computer](Blog.png)
+## A picture of blog page for Iphone screen
 ![Blogs for iphone](Blogiphone.png)
+## A picture of experience and education page for computer screen
 ![Experience & Education for computer](ExperienceandEducation.png)
+## A picture of experience and education page for Iphone screen
 ![Experience & Education for iphone](ExperienceandEducationiphone.png)
+## A picture of personality & skills & interests page for computer screen
 ![Personality & Skills & Interests for computer](Personality&Skills&Interests.png)
+## A picture of personality & skills & interests page for Iphone screen
 ![Personality & Skills & Interests for iphone](Personality%26Skills%26Interestsiphone.png)

 ### Target audience